simp/simp-packer/simp-testing/README.md

 - Ensures that the build of the puppet server is successful and is up and running and listening on the ports configured in `simp_conf.yaml`
-- Verifies that FIPS is setting match across the `simp_conf.yaml`, the `simp_def.yaml` and in the operational environment.
+- Verifies that FIPS is setting match across the `simp_conf.yaml`, the `simp_config_settings.yaml` and the operational environment.
 - Checks that selinux is set to enforcing (the default for simp.)
 - If `simp_crypt_disk` is used in the `simp.conf`, it verifies that the disk is encrypted.
 - Verifies that `/`, `/var/`,`/var/audit` are separate partitions.
 - Checks that the port in puppet conf file matches the port in `simp_conf.yaml`

 If the tests pass, it will configure the Puppet server.
-The simpsetup manifest is run via puppet apply.
+The `simpsetup` manifest is run via `puppet apply`.
 It is run once so that if you make changes later on they are not over written.

 - Setup the kickstart files